-Applicants may need more specific subject knowledge to begin an ITT course if they’ve:
+Applicants may need more specific subject knowledge to begin an ITT course if they have:

-- studied a degree that’s related to the subject, rather than an exact match for it
+- studied for a degree that’s related to the subject rather than an exact match for it

-- a languages degree, but need a second language at an acceptable level for teaching in schools
+- studied for a languages degree, but need a second language at an acceptable level for teaching in schools

 How SKE programmes are provided

-SKE can vary in terms of duration, from an 8 week refresher or booster programme through to a 28 week programme and can be undertaken by trainees on a full-time or part-time basis.
+SKE courses can vary in terms of duration, from an 8 week refresher or booster programme through to a 28 week programme, and can be undertaken by trainees on a full-time or part-time basis.
 All SKE programmes must be completed before qualified teacher status can be recommended and awarded.

 SKE can be offered by a wide range of providers depending on your applicant’s needs.
 Providers may include: